 A charming cafe in Lipótváros district.
 Ideal for a leisurely breakfast or coffee with cake with kids.
 There’s a play area on the upper floor.
 They are also one of the few places that sell cronut – the famous, new American pastry – in Budapest.

-(Aunt Náncsi's Restaurant), bit out of the city center, up in the Buda Hills.
+A bit out of the city center, up in the Buda Hills, but if you stay in the city for a longer period definitely try it.

 Address: Ördögárok u.
 80, II. district